Teaching Emerging Methods in Palaeoproteomics for the European Research Area

 The TEMPERA consortium involves:

-- University of Copenhagen, DK (Beneficiary and Coordinator).
-Supervisors: Enrico Cappellini, Jesper V. Olsen, Christian Kelstrup.
+- University of Copenhagen, DK; Supervisors: Enrico Cappellini (Coordinator), Jesper V. Olsen, Matthew Collins

-- University of Lille, FR (Beneficiary).
-Supervisor: Caroline Tokarski
+- University of Bordeaux, FR; Supervisor: Caroline Tokarski

-- University of York, UK (Beneficiary).
-Supervisor: Matthew Collins
+- University of York, GB; Supervisor: David Orton, Jessica Hendy

-- University of Naples (Beneficiary).
-Supervisor: Leila Birolo
+- University of Naples, IT; Supervisor: Leila Birolo

-- Ny Carlsberg Glyptotek, DK (Associated Partner).
-Reference person: Cecilie Brøns
+- Ny Carlsberg Glyptotek, DK; Reference person: Cecilie Brøns

-- Thermo Fisher Scientific, DE (Associated Partner).
-Reference person: Thomas Moehring
+- Thermo Fisher Scientific, DE; Reference person: Thomas Moehring

-- University of Chinese Academy of Science, PRC (Associated Partner).
-Reference person: Yimin Yang.
+- University of Chinese Academy of Science, CN; Reference person: Yimin Yang.